 The CDC, American College of Obstetrics and Gynecology (ACOG), and Society for Maternal-Fetal Medicine agree that the new mRNA COVID-19 vaccines (Pfizer/BioNTech and Moderna) should be offered to pregnant and breastfeeding individuals.
-But there is a lot we still do not know about the safety of the vaccines in these populations, and your own doctor is in the best position to advise you based on your personal health risks and preferences.
+However, the World Health Organization (WHO) recommends against use of either mRNA vaccine in pregnant women, unless the benefit to an individual outweighs the potential vaccine risks.
+There is a lot we still do not know about the safety of the vaccines in these populations.
+As always, your own doctor is in the best position to advise you based on your personal health risks and preferences.

 Here are some factors to consider.
 First, although the actual risk of severe COVID-19 illness and death among pregnant individuals is very low, it is higher when compared to nonpregnant individuals from the same age group.
 In addition, research suggests that having COVID-19 might increase risk for premature birth, particularly for those with severe illness.
 Transmission of the virus from mother to baby during pregnancy is possible, but it appears to be a rare event.